Fibre bundle framework for unitary quantum fault tolerance: Introduction

 For those already possessing the requisite mathematical background, we give a quick sketch of the conceptual aspects of our picture.
 The Grassmannian $\Grass$ is the set of subspaces of a given size of a Hilbert space, where $K$ is the dimension of the subspace and $N$ the dimension of the Hilbert space. $\Grass$ can be thought of as the manifold of quantum error-correcting codes.
 Performing a continuous-time unitary evolution corresponds to a path in $\Grass$.
 There are two natural fibre bundles over $\Grass$, with the fibre over a point $C$ equal to either the set of vectors in the subspace $C$ or the set of orthonormal $K$-frames for $C$.
 Unitary evolution naturally transforms elements of the fibre, but unfortunately, does not in general give us a well-defined notion of parallel transport in the bundle over $\Grass$, because different unitary evolutions may give rise to the same path in $\Grass$, potentially leading to different paths or ``lifts'' in the bundle.
 However, by restricting to a subset $\M$ of $\Grass$ (consisting of certain codes with a given quantum error correction property) and to a set of \emph{fault-tolerant} unitary evolutions, a notion of parallel transport \emph{is} well-defined.
 Furthermore, in such cases, we get a natural flat projective connection on the fibre bundle being considered.
 Thus, due to the projective flatness, fault-tolerant gates performing a non-trivial logical operation correspond to homotopically non-trivial loops on $\M$.

 For fault-tolerant protocols based on transversal gates, we let $\M$ be the set of subspaces which can be reached from a given code $C$ by performing a tensor product of single-qudit unitary gates.
 For the toric code with a fixed number of defects, we define an $\M$ that is isomorphic to the configuration space of the defects with a hard-core condition that prevents the defects from getting too close to each other.
 The standard description of a toric code only allows defects at a discrete set of locations (vertices of a lattice or a dual lattice), but we demonstrate how to interpolate between such codes, and eventually define a continuous topological space $\M$ of defect configurations.
+The construction for the toric code can be generalized to other models with localized anyonic quasiparticles, including, we believe, the Kitaev quantum double models~\cite{Kitaev1} and Levin-Wen string net models~\cite{LW}.